asvd/wl/README.md

 Now there are the two functions:

-- `initiateSomething()` starts the process which should lead to the event emission after some time, and
+- `initiateSomething()` starts the process which should lead to the event emission in the future, and

 - `whenSomethingDone()`, the whenable-style subscriber which may subscribe as many listeners as needed, before or after the event